-- (1) The local government may by subordinate local law prescribe requirements (minimum standards) for the undertaking of the activity of animal keeping. - (2) A person who undertakes the activity of animal keeping must ensure any prescribed minimum standards are complied with.
+- (1) The local government may by subordinate local law prescribe requirements (minimum standards) for the keeping of animals or a particular species or breed of animal. - (2) A person who keeps an animal must ensure any prescribed minimum standards are complied with.